wagnerfrancisco/api-logs/README.md

 * page: The page number.
 Zero based.
 * per_page: The amount of entries per page.
 * sort: The field to use for sorting.
 1 == ascending and -1 == descending
 * field: any of the text fields ("client", "connection", "user", "ip") or "all".
 If value is "all" we'll do a fuzzy search on all the specified text fields.
 Otherwise will do a exact search on the specified field.
+You can add multiple fields.
 * from: a date lower limit to fetch results
 * to: a date upper limit to fetch results